atolye15/checklist/checklists/cross-browser-test.md

 - [ ] Test the project with different browsers on Android
 We do the cross-browser tests on Android mobile devices via different browsers such as Chrome, Firefox.

-- [ ] Test the project in different browser on Tablet such as Safari, Chrome
+- [ ] Test the project in different browsers on tablet such as Safari, Chrome